-The past little while has been a time in which silence became more my norm than wordiness.
-But, after taking a break from live public music performance (in which words play a big part for me), I plan to step out onstage again with some great musicians in late summer this year.
-Details to come.
+The past little while has been a time in which silence became more my norm than wordiness, and I've taken a break away from live public music performance (in which words play a big part for me).
+But I have one small appearance planned for August, and the cause is a good one.
+(See Shows page.)

 On the Death of Leonard Cohen (no relation!)